Java Library

 }

-- Create a decryption object using the credentials.
+- Create a unstructured decryption object using the credentials.

 Here's the example code from the reference source: